otaviano/python-course/README.md

 This project is part of the Udemy course [Python 3 do Zero ao Avançado](https://www.udemy.com/course/python-3-do-zero-ao-avancado/).
 It demonstrates building a REST API for managing persons using FastAPI, MongoDB, and Docker with modern software architecture patterns.

+While I started with the structured course, I found that the early modules covered concepts I had already mastered.
+To challenge myself and accelerate my learning, I decided to pivot toward building a custom API.
+This allowed me to focus on high-impact skills and apply the architecture patterns I find most relevant to real-world development.

 ## Features

 - Create, read, and retrieve persons